ChatGPT & AI in

-It’s an abbreviation for “Best alternative to no agreement”.
+It’s an abbreviation for “Best Alternative to a Negotiated Agreement”.
 It’s your backup plan if your negotiation doesn’t lead to a deal.
 By determining a BATNA you’ll have more confidence because you have a backup plan if the negotiation doesn’t work out.
 Because of this, you won’t feel forced to make a bad deal.